manfredsteyer/2023_01_11/index.md

 }
 ```

 When using inject to get hold of the parent's ``LoggerService``, we need to pass the ``optional: true`` to avoid an exception if there is no ancestor scope with a ``LoggerService``.
 Passing ``skipSelf: true`` makes sure, only ancestor scopes are searched.
-Otherwise Angular would start with the current scope and retrieve the calling service itself.
+Otherwise, Angular would start with the current scope and retrieve the calling service itself.

-Also, the example shown here allows to activate/ deactivate this behavior, via a new ``chaining`` flag in the ``LoggerConfiguration``.
+Also, the example shown here allows activating/deactivating this behavior via a new ``chaining`` flag in the ``LoggerConfiguration``.

 ### Occurrences and Variations